Campus Policies Regarding Procedures for Students and Others to Report Criminal Actions or Other Emergencies

 - Dial 281.683.1449 for Security Dispatch

 In case of major crimes, such as sexual assault or murder, call the Baytown Police Department first.
 Dial 9.911 from a campus phone.

 Lee College Security Services prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 Security Services includes the annual crime statistics report to the colleges emergency procedures booklet that is made available to all students and employees during each registration and in the Lee College Security Services offices in rooms 106 and 107 of the Student Center.
 The crime statistics can also be found on the Security Services Web page.
 The Institutional Effectiveness Committee includes the crime statistics data in the Institutional Effectiveness Report Card

 Counselors are encouraged, if and when they deem it appropriate, to inform persons to report crimes on a voluntary basis for inclusion into the annual crime statistics.
 Violations of law will be referred to law enforcement agencies and, when appropriate, to the Vice President of Student Affairs for review.
 When a potentially dangerous threat to the Lee College community arises, timely reports or warnings will be issued through email announcements, text messages, the posting of flyers, in-class announcements, or other appropriate means.

 Incident reports are made available in two ways.
-First, all incident reports are available for review in the Security Services office in the Republic Whiting Building or in the Vice President of Finance and Administration office.
+First, all incident reports are available for review in the Security Services Facility or in the Vice President of Finance and Administration office.
 Second, the Security and Safety Committee reviews the reports at each meeting.

 When a Lee College student is involved in an off-campus offense, Security Officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
 Baytown Police routinely work with campus officers on any serious incidents occurring on-campus or in the immediate neighborhood surrounding the campus.
 Lee College operates no off-campus housing or off-campus student organization facilities.